-In the event there is a severed relationship with your advisor, it is your responsibility to find another advisor within 30 calendar days not including holidays in which the university is officially closed).
+In the event there is a severed relationship with your advisor, it is your responsibility to find another advisor within 30 calendar days (not including holidays in which the university is officially closed or breaks such as winter break).
 Failure to do so will be considered a break in your academic progress and could result in dismissal from the program.